 As part of its strategic goals, the City of Batavia has been exploring opportunities to improve traffic flow and safety along Batavia Avenue, or Illinois Route 31.
-To assist with this goal, the city council authorized a contract with TransSystems Corporation to perform a Batavia Avenue Road Diet feasibility study.
+To assist with this goal, the city council authorized a contract with TransSystems Corporation to perform a Batavia Avenue Road Diet feasibility study in 2022.
+In March 2023, the city council approved a contract with the same company to perform phase 1 of the preliminary engineering study.
+The resolution and contract can be found in this Road Diet Update 3-23 PDF.

 City staff along with TransSystems met with Illinois Department of Transportation staff in October 2021 to discuss the scope of the project and IDOT’s expectations from the feasibility study.
 After receiving feedback from IDOT, the feasibility study focused primarily on vehicular traffic from south of Fabyan Parkway to Mooseheart Road.